South Bank London

 Lambeth Palace Library, Lambeth Palace Road, London, UK

-Supported by the National Lottery Heritage Fund this new exhibition at the Lambeth Palace Library’s state-of-the-art exhibition space reveals the intricate secrets of a remarkable collection of concertina-fold almanacs dating back hundreds of years.
+Supported by the National Lottery Heritage Fund, this new exhibition at the Lambeth Palace Library’s state-of-the-art exhibition space reveals the intricate secrets of a remarkable collection of concertina-fold almanacs dating back hundreds of years.

 Described as a kind of ‘medieval smartphone’, concertina-fold almanacs helped their users keep track of time, look up information, and organise their lives.
 There are thought to be fewer than 30 of these curious medieval manuscripts in existence and they present a fascinating look back into how people in the Middle Ages organised their lives.

-Within the zigzag folds of these intricated portable booklets, users could find aspects of time and its measurement vividly expressed in colourful pictures, poems, tables, astrological charts, calendars, as well as other devices and rules that helped them make sense of the world around them.
+Within the zigzag folds of these intricate portable booklets, users could find aspects of time and its measurement vividly expressed in colourful pictures, poems, tables, astrological charts, calendars, as well as other devices and rules that helped them make sense of the world around them.

 This exhibition explores a precious collection of such almanacs, drawing on cutting-edge research to present fresh insights into how we understand the people of the Middle Ages.